OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

 Clearly identifying the attacks against which the application must defend is essential in order to enable the following steps in a project or sprint:

-- Evaluate the business risk for each of the identified attacks in order perform a selection according to the business risk and the project/sprint budget.
+- Evaluate the business risk for each of the identified attacks in order to perform a selection according to the business risk and the project/sprint budget.
 - Derive security requirements and add them into the project specification or sprint's user stories and acceptance criteria.
 - Estimate the overhead of provision in the initial project/sprint charge that will be necessary to implement the countermeasures.
 - About countermeasures: Allow the project team to define them, and to determine in which location they are appropriate (network, infrastructure, code...) to be located.